guangzhengli/hugo-theme-ladder/exampleSite/content/art/how-to-create-your-blog-for-free-in-10min.md

 date: 2022-08-01
 tags: ["hugo", "ladder", "Tutorial", "GitHub Pages"]
 image: "https://cdn.jsdelivr.net/gh/guangzhengli/PicURL@master/uPic/j0eHDj.png"
+desc: "This article is the first in a series on how to build a free independent blog, and will also teach you how to quickly use the features of [GitHub Pages](https://pages.github.com/) to build your blog."
 ---

-This article is the first in a series on how to build a free independent blog, and will also teach you how to quickly use the features of [GitHub Pages](https://pages.github.com/) to build your blog.

 <!--more-->